Ershany/Arcane-Engine/README.md

 # Arcane-Engine
-Arcane Engine is a real-time, physically based renderer built with OpenGL.
+Arcane Engine is a real-time game engine that uses physically based rendering.
 A large focus of this project is to implement modern real-time graphical effects, while also making it easy to read and understand.
-Arcane supports forward and deferred rendering, by using the benefits of each to its advantage.
+The goal is to also add a physics engine and scripting engine so Arcane can get an official release and be used to make video games!

 ![Arcane Logo](https://user-images.githubusercontent.com/11170417/79673959-8a210800-81ac-11ea-9474-3a44ee664152.png)